bigfix/developer.bigfix.com/site/pages/relevance/guide/client/registry.md

 On Windows systems you can use the `registry` inspector to retrieve information about registry keys.
 For example, you can:

-- test for the existence of a specific key:
+- Test for the existence of a specific key:

 {% qna %}
 Q: exists key "HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\BigFix\EnterpriseClient" of registry
 A: True
 {% endqna %}

-- test the existence of a key with a value assigned:
+- Test the existence of a key with a value assigned:

 {% qna %}
 Q: exists value whose (name of it is "Version") of key "HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\BigFix\EnterpriseClient" of registry